-T HERE is some evidence of increased interest in humus materials, to replace manure as a physical soil conditioner for new seedings, and as a constituent of the topdressing mixture.
+There is some evidence of increased interest in humus materials, to replace manure as a physical soil conditioner for new seedings, and as a constituent of the topdressing mixture.
 These materials show promise, provided they are properly used.
-No difficulties arise when they are incorporated with the soil prior to seeding, but when used in topdressing mixtures, some of the lighter, coarser products float out, and the particles gather in ridges or riffles during watering.
+No difficulties arise when they are incorporated with the soil prior to seeding, but when used in topdressing mixtures, some of the lighter, coarser products float out. and the particles gather in ridges or riffles during watering.
 This interferes with putting.
 The trouble has been overcome in several instances by preliminary treatment of the peat before incorporating it with the soil and sand topdressing.
-The usual procedure was to mix small amounts of nitrogen with the peat, wet the mixture thoroughly, and allow it to stand for from one to two weeks.
+The usual procedure was to mix small amounts of nitrogen with the peat, wet the mixture thoroughly, and allow to stand for from 1 to 2 weeks.
 Partial breakdown produces a final product which does not riffle when used in topdressing mixtures.

 The proportion of peat which can be used safely in topdressing mixtures has never been subjected to careful test.
-It is doubtful if more than 20 to 25 per cent of the finished topdressing should consist of these materials.
+It is doubtful if more than 20 to 25 percent of the finished topdressing should consist of these materials.
 Their tremendous waterholding capacity may make it difficult to prevent waterlogging of the surface soil during wet seasons, if the percentage greatly exceeds the above limit.

-To date there is no evidence of general turf deterioration on golf courses.
-This is a tribute to greenkeepers and their committees.
+To date there is no evidence of general turf deterioration on golf courses, which is a tribute to greenkeepers and their committees.
 They cooperated with the club officials, and endeavored to maintain reasonably high standards.
 While it is certain the spending orgy of several years ago is at an end, this will not deter golfers from demanding high standards of maintenance.
-In the face of reduced revenues and the increasing complexity of turf culture, clubs who dispense with the services of competent greenkeepers are indeed pursuing a shortsighted policy.
+In the face of reduced revenues and the increasing complexity of turf culture, clubs who dispense with the services of competent greenkeepers are indeed pursuing a short sighted policy.
 What the future has in store nobody knows, but it is certain that the men who survive in their chosen life's work will be those who prove their worth.
-That greenkeepers are well aware of this fact is evidenced by their attendance at this convention.